licnep/EDFdocs/README.md

 Replace `db` with the name you want to give to your database, and `output` with the path of the folder containing your data, generated with one of the conversion scripts (for example `~/output` or `~/Desktop/output`).

-This will create an `anseri` subfolder containing the generated database.
+This will create subfolder called `anseri` containing the generated database.

 Generating topics:
 ==================